TeoMendoza/PedalogicalDocs/docs/On Boarding.md

     <h1>Hello New Pedalogical Worker!</h1>
 </div>
 ```

-Now, navigate to the Home.razor file.
-It's path should be AiTutor/Components/Pages/HomeFolder/Home.razor.
-Scroll down to the bottom of the page, and add the following code.
+Next, navigate to the `Home.razor` file.
+Its path should be `AiTutor/Components/Pages/HomeFolder/Home.razor`.
+Scroll to the bottom of the file and add this code:
 ```html
 <a class="btn btn-primary" href="/OnBoarding">On Boarding Page</a>
 ```

-This will allow us to navigate, view, and access the page we created in the previous step, and view our message.
-Try it out!
+This creates a navigation link to the page you just built, allowing you to view and access your onboarding page.
+Save your changes and try it out to confirm that everything is working.

+## Step 5

-Step 5 - Now, lets get into some of the more interesting & technical capabilities of ASP.NET and C#.
-Inside the OnBoarding.razor.cs, add the following code chunk.
+Now let us get into some of the more technical capabilities of ASP.NET and C#.
+Inside the `OnBoarding.razor.cs` file, add the following code:

 ```csharp
 using Microsoft.AspNetCore.Components;
 using Microsoft.EntityFrameworkCore;